-- Riggers and gates have nuts which are firmly tightened down. - Hatches are present and are firmly closed. - For coxed boats the steering mechanism works correctly and cox-box works (responsibility of the coxswain) - 4.4 All boats are washed after use, using the rinse-sponge-rinse method to prevent water staining and damaging of the hull.
+- The bow ball which should be firmly attached and the fixing screws are to be taped over. - The foot stretcher should be firmly attached and the heel restraints are fixed and strong enough prevent the heels lifting above the height of the balls of the feet in the boat in order to allow release in the event of capsize. - Riggers and gates have nuts which are firmly tightened down. - Hatches are present and are firmly closed. - For coxed boats the steering mechanism works correctly and cox-box works (responsibility of the coxswain) - 4.5 All boats are washed after use, using the rinse-sponge-rinse method to prevent water staining and damaging of the hull.
 This also allows a post-outing inspection for any damage.
-Only in frosty weather where washing the boats may generate a slip-hazard due to ice is this waived. - 4.5 Members are not permitted to swap or change equipment without permission from the Captain or session leader.
-The Captain should be made aware of any alterations or swapping equipment. - 4.6 Equipment swapped before an outing due to damage/breakage should be returned to the original boats after the outing and then an incident form filled out and the Captain informed of the damage. - 4.7 Learner, junior and student rowers must wear hi-vis tops for all outings.
+Only in frosty weather where washing the boats may generate a slip-hazard due to ice is this waived. - 4.6 Members are not permitted to swap or change equipment without permission from the Captain or session leader.
+The Captain should be made aware of any alterations or swapping equipment. - 4.7 Equipment swapped before an outing due to damage/breakage should be returned to the original boats after the outing and then an incident form filled out and the Captain informed of the damage. - 4.8 Learner, junior and student rowers must wear hi-vis tops for all outings.
 A number of hi-vis tops are provided by the club.
 In a crew boat this may be the bow, stroke and cox.
 This is recommended for all senior members.